Reshmagvs/Brew_Bot/README.md

 │       ├── firebase_uploader.ipynb                 # Uploads products to Firebase
 │       ├── recommendation_engine_training.ipynb    # Trains recommendation engine
 ```

-## 🚀 Getting Started
-Each folder has their own getting started section.
-So this way we can deploy the front end, backend and setup individually.

-## 🔗 Refrence Links
-* [RunPod](https://rebrand.ly/Runpod-Abdullah): RunPod Official Site - Infrastructure for deploying and scaling machine learning models.
-* [Kaggle Dataset]([https://www.kaggle.com/datasets/ylchang/](https://www.kaggle.com/datasets/ylchang/coffee-shop-sample-data-1113)): Source of the dataset used for training the recommendation engine.
-* [Figma app design](https://www.figma.com/design/PKEMJtsntUgQcN5xAIelkx/Coffee-Shop-Mobile-App-Design-(Community)?node-id=421-1221&node-type=FRAME&t=bakGV2g59KQ7cPBi-0): - The design mockups for the coffee shop app, providing a visual guide for the user interface and experience.
 * [Hugging Face](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct): Hugging Face Models - Repository for Llama LLms, a state-of-the-art NLP model used in our chatbot.
 * [Pinecone](https://docs.pinecone.io/guides/get-started/quickstart): Pinecone Documentation - Documentation for the vector database used in the project.
 * [Firebase](https://firebase.google.com/docs): Firebase Documentation - Comprehensive guide for using Firebase to manage app data for the coffee shop app.